cosmos/governance/submitting.md

 It's worth noting that this example proposal doesn't provide reasoning/justification for these changes.
 Consider consulting the [parameter-change best practices documentation](submitting.md) for guidance on the contents of a parameter-change proposal.

 ## Sending the transaction that submits your governance proposal
-This is the basic command for using gaiacli (the command-line interface) to submit your proposal on-chain:
+This is the command format for using gaiacli (the command-line interface) to submit your proposal on-chain:
 ```gaiacli tx gov submit-proposal param-change <proposal.json> --from [key/address]```

 This is the complete command that I could use to submit a **testnet** parameter-change proposal right now: